The Team

 newDemocracy Foundation

-The newDemocracy Foundation is kind of like our loving parent.
-They look after us, nurture us and essentially fund our life.
-They’re also a charity founded to research and develop democratic innovations.
-They operate Citizens’ Assemblies of the highest quality (don’t believe us, ask the OECD) and they also do stacks of research.
+The newDemocracy Foundation is a charity founded to research and develop democratic innovations.
+They operate Citizens’ Assemblies of the highest quality and do research and evaluation of projects world wide.